nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/recording_simulations.rst

 taken care of by a specific recording backend and each recorder can use one of them to handle its data.

-NEST 3.0 supports the same recording backends for all modalities as in NEST 2.x.
-If compiled with support for `SIONlib
+NEST 3.0 provides individual recording backends for all modalities that were supported in NEST 2.x.
+Depending on the features selected during the configuration of NEST, additional backend become available:
-<http://www.fz-juelich.de/jsc/sionlib>`_, an additional backend for
-writing binary files in parallel becomes available.
-This is especially useful on large clusters and supercomputers.
-If compiled with support for `MPI`, an additional backend for data exchange using MPI communication becomes available.
-This is useful in the case of co-simulation.
+Support for `SIONlib <http://www.fz-juelich.de/jsc/sionlib>`_ leads to the inclusion of a backend for writing binary files in parallel on large clusters and supercomputers.
+If MPI is enabled, a special data exchange backend is built, which is useful in co-simulation scenarios.

+See the guide on :doc:`recording from simulations
+<../../record_from_simulations>` for details on potentially
+available recording backends.

 Changes
 ^^^^^^^